IoannisTsirovasilis/common/packages/http-client/README.md

 ## Features

-- Supports GET, POST, PUT, DELETE
+- Supports GET, POST, PUT, DELETE, PATCH
 - Customizable headers and query parameters
 - Handles JSON request and response
 - Easy to use and extend